A long history...

 In a profession that they knew better than any, generation after generation, they imposed radical changes upon their own company that were vital for the growth upon which they were about to embark.

-In 1888, Ernest Carré, the son of a manufacturer from Chaumont-sur-Loire (Center of france), decided to set up in Paris and took on the challenge of developing the building lime trade.
-To this he subsequently added, together with his son Gustave, refractory materials which are aiways in demand within thé building trade and in industry.
+In 1888, Ernest Carré, the son of a manufacturer from Chaumont-sur-Loire (Center of France), decided to set up in Paris and took on the challenge of developing the ceramic tile trade.
+To this he subsequently added, together with his son Gustave, refractory materials which were then in demand within the building trade and in industry.

-1925 - these were the crazy years when decoration become highly fashionable.
-The company really won its colours thanks to the intuition of Roger Carré who forecast, ahead of time, the formidable growth in home décoration.
+1925 - these were the crazy years when Art Deco became highly fashionable.
+The company really won its colours thanks to the intuition of Roger Carré who forecast, ahead of time, the formidable growth in home decoration.
 The company established itself in a new and booming market for decorative tiles and traditional tiled floors.
-These were to include Beauvais tiles, Auneuil tiles, Bourgogne paving and Provençal floor tiles, enamelled earthenware tiles, borders, friezes etc.
+These were to include Beauvais tiles, Auneuil tiles, Bourgogne pavers and Provençal floor tiles, enamelled earthenware tiles, borders, friezes etc.

 Towards 1890, the first warehouse at Quai de Valmy